Cosmian/mse-cli/documentation/docs/develop.md

 ## Install dependencies

-When you scaffold a new project, the configuration file contains a default Docker including minimal flask packages.
+When you scaffold a new project, the configuration file contains a default Docker including minimal Flask packages.
 For many reasons, this Docker could be not enough to run your own application.

-Let's remind that any files written in `mse_src` directory will be sent remotely to the Microservice Encryption infrastructure.
+Let's remind that any files written in `mse_src` directory will be sent remotely to the MSE node.
 If your `mse_src` directory contains a `requirements.txt`, these packages will be installed when running the Docker.
-It enables you to quickly test your application in an MSE environment without generating a new Docker.
+It enables you to quickly setup and test your application in an MSE environment without generating a new Docker.

 However: